Well, if 2020 taught us anything, it was the value of having a solid procurement team and being prepared for anything.

 But this landscape has changed.
 Digitalization has enabled the rise of the micro-supplier.
 Small firms and individuals using tools that can be built or deployed relatively quickly.
 The skill comes in how to use these tools and customize them for each individual client.

-In Fintech, procurement is working out how to identify and work with small, niche suppliers to deliver innovative software packages.
+In Fintech, procurement trends is working out how to identify and work with small, niche suppliers to deliver innovative software packages.
 In clothing, large brands with a single range are losing market share to “Shop Fronts” like Asos and Amazon which allow thousands of small brands to reach a consumer audience.
 In distribution, Just-Eats Uber and Amazon have created ways of moving products and people without a reliance on large suppliers.

 It seems likely that this trend will continue with new models increasing the need for procurement teams to manage more smaller, rather than fewer larger suppliers.